iwantmyhatback/reviews-service/README.md

 # Reviews Module Service

 ### Summary
 Redesign of an existing Server API Service to store and respond to requests for product review data and reviews of that products characteristics.
-The service also tracks review meta-data such as 'Helfulness' rating and 'Reported' status and displays reviews based on helpfulness, date, or relevance (exempting all reported reviews).
+The service also tracks review meta-data such as 'Helpfulness' rating and 'Reported' status and displays reviews based on helpfulness, date, or relevance (exempting all reported reviews).

 ### Migration
 Data was extracted from existing SQL database into 4 CSV files each representing a table from the existing database, a custom [ETL process](https://en.wikipedia.org/wiki/Extract,_transform,_load) was then designed using Javascript and Postgres on a local machine to insert data into the new database format.
 That process can be found here: [Reviews ETL](https://github.com/iwantmyhatback/sdc_etl).
 The data was then [pg_dump](https://www.postgresql.org/docs/12/app-pgdump.html)'ed from Postgres local and uploaded to the database server(s) using [psql](http://postgresguide.com/utilities/psql.html)